-Now we focus on the high transverse momentum region, to study which the large number of events should be generated.
-In this region the \hydjet flow, restored by cumulant method, is close to the measured one, but it is visibly larger than the original elliptic flow generated in the model.
+Now we focus on the high transverse momentum region, for which, to study with good accuracy, a large number of events should be generated.
+In this region the \hydjet flow, restored by the cumulant method, is close to the measured one, but it is visibly larger than the elliptic flow in the reaction plane generated in the model.
 This observation requires an explanation.
-The azimuthal anisotropy arises in the model as a result of jet quenching, see \cite{jet1,jet2}.
-Due to the path-length dependent energy loss of partonic jets as they traverse the matter, the jet particles become to be correlated with the reaction plane.
+The azimuthal anisotropy arises in the model as a result of jet quenching; see \cite{jet1,jet2}.
+Due to the path-length-dependent energy loss of partonic jets as they traverse the matter, the jet particles become correlated with the reaction plane.
 However, the particle correlations relative to the jet axis remain also.
-Unlike the region of small transverse momentum, there are at least two singled out directions, the reaction plane and the jet axis, respectively, relative to which particles are correlated.
-In this case we can decompose the azimuthal distribution in a form
+Unlike the region of low transverse momentum, there are at least two singled out directions, the reaction plane and the jet axis, relative to which particles are correlated.
+In this case we can decompose the azimuthal distribution in the form

 where the direction of jet axis $\Psi_{2}^{jet}$ is randomly oriented with respect to the reaction plane $\Psi_{2}^{RP}$, which is set to zero in the model calculations. $N_0$ is the normalization factor.
-The 2- and 4-particle correlations are estimated as
+The two- and four-particle correlations are estimated in a toy model (\ref{eq:7}) as